BlockchainCommons/Community/INTERNSHIPS.md

 This first prototype of the global group internship is intended to produce documentation and recommendations for replicating similar collaborative experiments, to further bolster the Free and Open Source [FOSS] software community's capacity to engage and include newcomers.

-For this summer project, we are doing our primary synchronous communication via Signal group messages (including posting weekly office hours to accommodate 2 sets of time zones), HackMD for collaborative writing, and Github for development and project management.
+For this summer project, we are doing our primary synchronous communication via Signal group messages (including posting weekly office hours), HackMD for collaborative writing, and Github for development and project management.
+We also have guest speakers presenting their Bitcoin ecosystem projects during alternating weeks' office hours.

 Each of the current global interns brings their own strengths to the table, as well as their own desires for specific forms of technical and professional learning.
 Current projects underway can be viewed as [issues in the Blockchain Commons Community github repo](https://github.com/BlockchainCommons/BlockchainCommonsCommunity/issues).